 - Final paper acceptance and the assignment of presentation spots at the conference are determined after the paper is complete, reviewed and approved by the Technical Committee.

 - Technical Relevance: Is the topic meaningful to other professionals?
-Introduce the problem or challenge that you are addressing.

 - Are the problems and solutions well described?
 Review lessons learned along the way (what was expected/unexpected, what went well/not so well).